Mailaender/MonoDevelop.StyleCop/README.md

 MonoDevelop.StyleCop
 =============

-MonoDevelop.StyleCop is an addin for MonoDevelop 3.0.4 and above.
+MonoDevelop.StyleCop is an addin for MonoDevelop 3.0.

 It integrates the source code analyzer [StyleCop](http://stylecop.codeplex.com/) into MonoDevelop.